SPAC Nation

-In 2018, it was reported the church had over 1000 members (in 2016, there were less than 300).
-In 2020, it was reported their congregation was up-to 2000.
-A 2019 report stated the church had been in-contact with 1200 people between the ages of 12-30.
-In 2022, it was reported that during an investigation by the Insolvency Service, it was found that SPAC failed to provide supporting evidence to the self-reported number of over 2000 members.
+In 2016, the church reported having less than 300 members; two years later, this has increased to a reported membership of over 1,000.
+In 2020, it was reported that the SPAC's congregation had up to 2,000 members.
+A 2019 report stated the church had been in contact with 1,200 people between the ages of 12–30.
+In 2022, it was reported that, during an investigation by the Insolvency Service, it was found that SPAC failed to provide supporting evidence to the self-reported number of over 2,000 members.
 In December 2019, it was reported that SPAC operated across 12 London boroughs, as well as Leicester and Birmingham.

-It has been the subject of multiple accusations of fraud and financial exploitation of members.
+The SPAC has been the subject of multiple accusations of fraud and financial exploitation of members.
 The BBC reported in November 2020 that pastor and self-styled entrepreneur Mariam Mbula was a "career con artist" who had been imprisoned in several European countries.
 According to the report, while SPAC Nation claims to be helping disadvantaged young people, former members said that its leaders, including Mbula, encourage young congregants to take out loans and give huge sums to the church.
 The police were carrying out a criminal investigation about allegations of fraud and other offences connected with people associated with SPAC Nation.